Jaymagallano/Hospital-Management/README.md

 # Hospital Management System

-Isang web-based na Hospital Management System gamit ang Laravel framework.
-Ito ay may layuning gawing mas madali ang pag-manage ng ospital, kabilang ang patient records, appointment scheduling, at billing system.
+A web-based Hospital Management System built using the Laravel framework.
+It aims to simplify hospital management, including patient records, appointment scheduling, and the billing system.

 ## Features
-- 🏥 **Patient Management** – Pagrehistro at pag-track ng impormasyon ng pasyente.
+- 🏥 **Patient Management** – Registration and tracking of patient information.
-- 📅 **Appointment Scheduling** – Pag-set at pag-manage ng appointments.
+- 📅 **Appointment Scheduling** – Setting and managing appointments.
-- 💳 **Billing System** – Automated na pag-generate ng medical bills.
-- 👩‍⚕️ **Doctor & Staff Management** – Pag-manage ng accounts ng doctors at hospital staff.
+- 👩‍⚕️ **Doctor & Staff Management** – Managing accounts for doctors and patients.
-- 📊 **Reports & Analytics** – Dashboard para sa monitoring ng hospital operations.
+- 📊 **Reports & Analytics** – Dashboard for monitoring hospital operations.

 ## Requirements
-Siguraduhin na naka-install ang mga sumusunod bago simulan ang project:
+Make sure the following are installed before starting the project:

 - PHP >= 8.0
 - Composer
 - Laravel >= 11
 - MySQL
-- Node.js & npm (para sa frontend dependencies)
+- Node.js & npm (for frontend dependencies)

 ## Installation